joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 console.log(sumNumbers(numsToSum));
 ```

 3. We need a base case.
 When did we finish our calculation when we did it by hand?
-When there was one number left.
+When there were no numbers left to be added.

 ```js
 const sumNumbers = (numsArr) => {